 It takes a lot of work by a lot of people to make a project like this come together.
-We'll begin with some joint thank-yous.
-Then, because this process has been so meaningful for each of us, we will separately share our more personal thanks.
+We begin with some joint thank-yous.
+Then, because this process has been so meaningful for each of us, we separately share our more personal thanks.

-We both offer our heartfelt appreciation to current and former executives who helped us with this and previous editions, in particular, Larry Axline, Jeffrey Braun, Jacquelyn Brevard, Earnie Broughton, Craig Cash, Frank Daly, Srinivas Dixit, Ray Dravesky, Kent Druyvesteyn, Kim Ingham, Dennis Jorgensen, John O'Byrne, Kevin O'Connor, Joe Paterno, Robert Paul, Jo Pease, Shirley Peterson, Vin Sarni, Carl Skooglund, Phil Tenney, and George Wratney.
+We both offer our heartfelt appreciation to current and former executives who helped us with this and previous editions, in particular, Larry Axline, Jeffrey Braun, Jacquelyn Brevard, Earnie Broughton, Craig Cash, Frank Daly, Kent Druyvesteyn, Dennis Jorgensen, John O'Byrne, Kevin O'Connor, Joe Paterno, Robert Paul, Jo Pease, Shirley Peterson, Vin Sarni, Carl Skooglund, Phil Tenney, and George Wratney.
 All shared their valuable time and advice, some of them on multiple occasions.
-Their wisdom can be found throughout this book, but especially in Chapter 6.
+Their wisdom can be found throughout this book but especially in Chapter 6.
 They helped bring the subject of managing business ethics to life.